sadamakis/Python_Supervised_Unsupervised_Solutions/CONTRIBUTING.md

     git push origin feature/your-new-feature
     ```

-8.  **Open a Pull Request:** Go to the original Supervised_Unsupervised_Solutions repository on GitHub and click the "Compare & pull request" button.
+8.  **Open a Pull Request:** Go to the original Python_Supervised_Unsupervised_Solutions repository on GitHub and click the "Compare & pull request" button.
 Provide a clear and detailed description of your changes in the pull request.
 Reference any related issues.

 9.  **Code Review:** Your pull request will be reviewed by the developer.
 Be prepared to address any feedback and make necessary revisions.